Soulis Cross: Description

-Significantly the Soulis Cross is recorded by Timothy Pont and described as a stone pillar, 8ft - 9ft high.
+Significantly the Soulis Cross is recorded by Timothy Pont and described as a stone pillar, 8 ft - 9 ft high.
 Some years before 1792 it was in a ruinous condition, but its stones were recovered and re-erected with a small gilt cross-like vane placed on the top.
 At this time an inscription "L Soules 1444" was carved on it as a record of the supposed killing of a Lord Soulis at the site.
 The shaft is octagonal, with two original sections topped by a 'new' pointed piece and has an approximately octagonal original base that stands on a later square base dating from 1890.
 It originally had three steps representing the Holy Trinity with the date '1600'.

 Originally the shaft may have been topped by a stone cross that has been lost, an iron cross being added in the 19th century, a replica of which was made when it was restored for display in the museum.
 The top level of the base has a couple of holes that suggest that something metallic was once inserted such as a chain.

 Some doubts have been expressed on a mid 15th century date for the old cross or even that the replaced cross is a further replacement for an even older original.
 Paterson regarded it as being the most significant of Kilmarnock's antiquities.

 As stated, the old dilapidated cross was moved from Soulis Street in 1825 and is now on display in the town's Dick Institute with a plaque on the wall next to the replacement cross giving details of the death of Lord Soulis.

 The inscription on the pediment above the alcove in which the replacement 'cross' stands reads "To the memory of Lord Soulis, A.D.
 1444.
 Erected by subscription, A.D.
 1825.
 The days of old to mind I call."

 Crosses when erected on a significant spot sometimes could be a form of legal consecration of the site. in the later medieval period With the introduction of Gothic styles of architecture in the later medieval period the design of the crosses became more complex, usually having a stepped base known as the ‘Calvary’ from which preach could take place and with a ‘socket’ on top into which the cross shaft was placed.

 Kilmarnock's market was located in the centre of the old town so the Soulis Cross was not a market cross and no records of an ancient near by church, abbey, etc exist to explain its location on the outskirts of the old town.